 Policyholders have a reason to be confident about The General’s ability to pay claims, as the company is in great financial standing.
 A.M.
 Best Rating Services, an insurance company rating agency, assigned The General an A rating, which is the third highest rating possible.
 The high rating signifies that The General is financially capable of supporting customer claims.

 The company’s ability to meet customer claims doesn’t translate to a smooth and painless claims experience.
 In fact, the company has a complaint rating of 2.12 from the National Association of Insurance Commissioners (NAIC), compared to the national median of 1.00.
 The rating signifies that The General has a disproportionate number of negative ratings.
-Furthermore, an overwhelming number of reviews cite constant rate increases and slow claims processing.
+Furthermore, customer reviews often cite rate increases and slow claims processing.